PaddlePaddle/docs/doc/fluid/advanced_guide/dygraph_to_static/debugging_en.md

 ## Print Transformed Code

-There are two means to print the transformed static graph code:
+There are two ways to print the transformed static graph code:

 1. Use the attribute `code` of the decorated function:
     ```Python